Privacy Policy

 Do we send personal information overseas?

-In order to provide services to you, we may be required to disclose your personal information to overseas recipients.
-The countries in which overseas recipients of personal information are located include the Philippines, United Kingdom, South Africa and USA.
+The countries in which overseas recipients of personal information are located are the Philippines, United Kingdom, South Africa and USA.

 Access and amendment of your personal information